 Debt is one of the most common threats to your retirement savings and can make it difficult to save for the future.
 You’ll need to pay off all of your debt as soon as possible to ensure that you can live comfortably in the future.
 This includes paying off the balance on your credit cards, student loans, auto loans, and home loans.
-Although it may seem impossible to live without debt, it can be attained with a plan that is established.
+Although it may seem impossible to live without debt, it can be attained with the right plan.

 Host a Yard Sale

 Make it a point to constantly purge and sell unused items that are in your home.
-Clean out your closets, garage, and your cars for products that may still have value and can be sold at a yard sale or to a pawn shop.
-Instead of donating the items, you can make an earning off of the items that you own and can use it to put towards your retirement.
+Clean out your closets, garage, and your cars for products that may still have value.
+Hold a yard sale or bring your stuff to a pawn shop.
+Instead of donating the items, you can make an earning off of the items that you own and can put those savings towards your retirement.
 This includes selling electronics, furniture, and children’s toys.
 You can even sell your clothes to secondhand stores that pay cash each season.
 Selling your items throughout the year will also allow you to become more conscious of how you spend your money and can improve your spending habits